 New York City is the food capital of the world - known for its variety of ethnic cuisines, great restaurants, and the ability to find any kind of food at any hour of the day.
 Given the vast array of food choices, it is important for New Yorkers to make healthy and informed decisions.
-Under Mayor Bloomberg, New York City has been a leader in implementing policies like calorie labeling and the trans-fat ban, in order to help make healthful eating easier for everyone.
+For years, New York City has been a leader in implementing policies like calorie labeling and banning trans-fat, in order to help make healthful eating easier for everyone.
 These efforts are part of a broader food policy, aimed at promoting healthy food, promoting food security, and improving the sustainability of our food system.

 Mayor’s Obesity Task Force

 As a result of New York City's healthy eating and retail access initiatives, we are beginning to see better eating habits among New Yorkers.
-But there is much more to do, and serious challenges persist:
+But there is much more to do, and serious challenges persist.
+For example:

 - 58% of adults in NYC are overweight or obese.